 - Keep your child away from cigarette smoke.

-- has low fluid intake or is refusing feeds, especially if they have fewer wet nappies than usual.
+- feeding problems, especially if they have fewer wet nappies than usual

-- seems very sleepy, becomes pale or sweaty or begins to looks blue in the skin.
+- very sleepy, becomes pale or sweaty or begins to look blue in the skin